SteveDickinson

 Contrast Detection

 Contrast Detection is used when shooting in Live View mode.
 It is slower than Phase Detection and can cause a certain amount of ‘hunting’.
-The camera basically adjusts the focus until the contrast of the image is at its maximum (i.e. edges are at their sharpest.) which will involve the camera moving beyond the point of maximum contrast to realise that the contrast has decreased.
+The camera basically adjusts the focus until the contrast of the subject is at its maximum (i.e. edges are at their sharpest.) which will involve the camera moving beyond the point of maximum contrast to realize that the contrast has decreased.
 This can result in a certain amount of hunting.
-Whilst usually slower than Phase Detection it is generally more accurate.
+Whilst usually Contrast Detection is slower than Phase Detection it is generally more accurate.

 Focus modes